What does RMNS offer?

 Trinity Church Hall

-Click here for Drop-in dates for the Spring term 2018
+Click here for Drop-in dates for the Autumn term 2018

 Hill Road is opposite the Library and the Civic Offices which are on St. Nicholas Way